Cityopt/cityopt/experiment-client/trunk/cityopt-target/README.md

   above.
 You can find the artifact details here.
 This POM also declares the dependencies of the simulation.scheduling library: those will be downloaded from the Maven central repository as needed.
-- `cityopt-target.target`: an Eclipse plugin development target platform containing both client libraries and all their prerequisites.
-This is now obsolete as we are no longer using OSGI or the PDE.
+- `cityopt-target.target`: an Eclipse plug-in development target platform for building the simulation.scheduling library.
+Contains its few prerequisites.